ltmoerdani/blazz/docs/chat-whatsappwebjs-integration/bugs/BUGFIX-MESSAGE-HANDLER.md

 1. **ContactProvisioningService**
    - Creates contact if not exists
-   - Links contact to WhatsApp session
+   - Links contact to WhatsApp account
    - Creates `contact_sessions` entry with `provider_type='webjs'`

 2. **ProviderSelector**